-2. The government extinguished the CNAC, the Child Rights National Council, in 2018.
-Whose extinction seems or unlawful to us, given that the creation of CNAC was compliance of the law, however its extinction was based on a ministerial decree.
-It is true that in place of CNAC, CNAS4 was created, based on all the interests of all groups considered vulnerable, including children.
-What we are concerned as it minimizes the meaning and scope of children's rights.
+2. The government extinguished the CNAC, the Spatial Institute for Child Human Rights, in 2018.
+Whose extinction seems unconstitutional to us, given that the creation of CNAC was compliance of the law, however its extinction was based on a ministerial decree.
+It is true that in place of CNAC, CNAS was created, based on all the interests of all groups considered vulnerable, including children.
+What we believe minimizes the meaning and scope of children's rights.